 Another quantity worth visualising is the total amount of vitamin D3 a person would consume, over 80 years, when following the UK government's current advice of 0.01 mg 400 IU a day.
-(For white people this is advised only in winter-spring, but lets assume they took it every day.)
+(For white people this is advised only in winter-spring, but let’s assume they took it every day.)
 The total is 0.293 grams.
 This is the mass of 18 grains of jasmine rice.
 The ex-factory cost of this vitamin D3 would have been about £0.60.
 This supports Prof. Martin Hewison's assessment (in the Introduction, above) of the UK government's guidance: "Keep calm and take vitamin D (but make sure that it's the lowest dose possible)."

 2.2 25-hydroxyvitamin D calcifediol = 25(OH)D